Health and Safety

 A full list of all UK Health & Safety legislation can be found on the HSE website

 Breach of the regulations is a crime throughout the UK.
-In England and Wales, it is punishable on summary conviction with a fine of up to £20,000 or, if convicted on indictment in the Crown Court, an offender can be sentenced to an unlimited fine.
+Since 2015, the maximum penalty in the magistrates’ court is an unlimited fine or imprisonment for a term not exceeding 6 months or both.
+In the Crown Court, the maximum penalty is an unlimited fine or imprisonment not exceeding two years or both.
 Either an individual or a corporation can be punished and sentencing practice is published by the Sentencing Guidelines Council.

 In addition to extensive legislation, there is ongoing research and consultation concerning workplace health and safety.